Poetry exists in many forms

 Programs

-Join Black poets and gardeners as they discuss their creative and historic connections to the gardens in our communities.
+Join Black horticulturists and literary artists as they discuss their creative and historic connections to the gardens in our communities.

 In 2024, featured discussions centered on the Trinidad, Anacostia, and Mount Pleasant neighborhoods.
 In 2025, the series launched in Georgetown Heights in collaboration with the DC Preservation League.